thomasclarke1969/documentation/quick-start/ios/authenticate.md

 {
     // Check to see if the layerClient is already authenticated. if (self.layerClient.authenticatedUserID) {
-        //If the layerClient is authenticated with the requested userID, complete the authentication process. if ([self.layerClient.authenticatedUserID isEqualToString:userID]){
+        // If the layerClient is authenticated with the requested userID, complete the authentication process. if ([self.layerClient.authenticatedUserID isEqualToString:userID]){
             NSLog(@"Layer Authenticated as User %@", self.layerClient.authenticatedUserID);
             if (completion) completion(YES, nil);